scalar-labs/scalar-terraform/docs/CassandraOperation.md

 sudo systemctl start cassandra
 ```

-If you replaced a seed node, you should replace the seeds of all Cassandra nodes with newly created Cassandra node IP.
+If you replaced a seed node (old seed node), you should replace the old seed node's IP of all Cassandra nodes with newly created Cassandra node IP.

 # Related Documents